 Note.
 Ta’Dbiegi Artisan Village is free to visit.

 Parking is easy, just outside the artisan village, free of charge.
 If you’re hungry, you can grab a snack at the on-site eatery.

 Ta’ Pinu is a tranquil place; therefore, a visit to this place should be on your Gozo day trip itinerary.
 Located just outside the Gharb Village, the church is stunning in spectacular countryside with nothing else around.

-Back in 1883, a woman from the nearby village heard the voice of Mary Our Lady in the little church, so the place became a pilgrimage center soon.
+Back in 1883, a woman from the nearby village heard the voice of Mary Our Lady in the little church, so the place soon became a pilgrimage center.
 Therefore, a sanctuary was built between 1920 and 1931 just in front of the original church.

-As soon as you approach the church, you will also be amazed by the 14 huge handcrafted mosaics portraying the Cross’s Stations.
-After taking some lovely photos of the exterior, walk inside and admire the interior as well.
+As soon as you approach the church, you will be amazed by the 14 huge handcrafted mosaics portraying the Cross’s Stations.
+After taking some lovely exterior photos, walk inside and admire the interior.

 NOTE.
 The entrance is free.

 Parking is easy, just opposite the Ta Pinu Sanctuary, and free of charge.